Tran-Nguyen-26/Tran-Nguyen-26/README.md

 - Email: trannguyeen2005@gmail.com

-Thanks for stopping by!
-Feel free to explore my repositories — especially the backend projects — and drop a ⭐ if you find something cool!
+Thanks for visiting my profile!
+I'm on a journey to become a skilled backend developer — feel free to explore my projects and leave a ⭐ if you find something interesting!